Nouveau-Printemps/federated-webring/fediring-protocol.md

 The *validity type* is `valid/federation-request`.

 If the request is not valid, the server has to reject it with a status 403.
-If the request is valid, the server send a status 200.
+If the request is valid, the server send a status 201.

 ### Response of a federation request

-When the server accepts or not the request, it has to send a request to the origin server.
+When the server accepts or not the request, it has to send a request to the origin server with the method `POST`.
 This request has the data "FederationData".
 The type must be `federation/response`.
 The message is the justification of the response.

 The server which receives the request has to validate it (using the *validity check*).
 The *validity type* is `valid/federation-response`.
+The request is not valid if the server does not have a pending request or if the *validity check* failed.

 If the request is not valid, the server has to reject it with a status 403.
-If the request is valid, the server send a status 200.
+If the request is valid, the server send a status 201.